 Have you ever tried using inbound marketing without a website?
 No?
 Good.

-To both attract and convert visitors you obviously need a website.
-And it needs to be more of a Rolls Royce than an old Mini!
+To both attract and convert visitors for your company, you obviously need a website.
+But you’re going to need software, tools, vision, goals in order to get some ROI.
+Let’s start with your website.
+It needs to be more of a Rolls Royce than an old Mini!

 - Technical: The technical aspect of your website must be flawless.
 For example, users will quickly be frustrated by page load times that are too long and they will penalize you for it.
 The same goes for a website that is not responsive and which doesn’t work on all devices.

 - Design / UX: Your website should also make visitors want to both stay and browse and to come back to it at a later date.
 You should take as much care with the design and UX of your website so that your prospective clients can chart an easy course through your site to find what it is they are looking for.

 - Conversion: Finally, your website isn’t just there to look pretty.
 It must be specifically designed, or redesigned if necessary, to convert visitors into leads.
 In other words, your website must be designed for inbound marketing and should include calls to action, online forms, landing pages, and website popups.

 All this obviously has a cost in terms of the skills and time required which will have an impact on your budget.

 The content you create is the raw material of your digital inbound marketing strategy.
 This is what will attract visitors to your website and enable them to be converted using compelling calls to action and landing pages.

 You need to invest time and money in your content – before, during, and after its actual creation.